Luxor Tour from Cairo

 |Any extras not mentioned in the program

-Our representative will pick you up from your hotel in Cairo to be transferred to the airport for flight to Luxor where you will be met & assisted by your Egyptologist guide who will accompany you to enjoy Luxor tour from Cairo and visit the famous historical sites including :
+Our representative will pick you up from your hotel in Cairo to be transferred to the airport for a flight to Luxor where you will be met & assisted by your Egyptologist guide who will accompany you with your Luxor tour from Cairo phenomenal trip and explore all the famous historical locations including :

 Valley of the Kings: